 She turned around and faced Gregory.
 Her eyes began to water.
 “Daddy?
 You know my daddy?”

-The man sighed.
-His only clue was that she was staying at a hotel somewhere in Greece.
-He supposed he could check out each one and see if she’s there.
-How many could there be?
+The man sighed, “My only clue was that she is staying at a hotel somewhere in Greece.
+I supposed he could check out each one and see if she’s there.
+How many could there be?”

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Magic Once Removed will be available soon, so please check out the FAQ.
 Thank you for reading my story.Follow: